CPHS/OPHS Glossary of Terms

 Surrogate Consent:

-of a participant determined to lack decision-making capacity.
-AB
+a participant determined to lack decision-making capacity.
+AB 2328, codified

-and effective January 1, 2003, clarifies who may serve as a research
+1, 2003, clarifies who may serve as a research subject’s “legally

 A | B | C | D | E | F | G - H | I - J | K - L | M | N | O | P - Q | R | S | T - U | V - Z